Consensys/0x-review/report/3_general_findings.md

 **Recommendation**

 For users concerned about front running, a mitigation discussed with 0x is to specify a taker for orders.
 More specifically, if one trusts that a relayer will not front run, then specifying the relayer as a taker will not make it possible for such orders to be front runned by other takers.
+However, this mitigation does centralize orders towards relayers.

 <br/><br/><br/>